vinicunca/akar/docs/content/docs/2.pohon/2.components/table.md

 You can use the [`useSortable`](https://vueuse.org/integrations/useSortable/) composable from [`@vueuse/integrations`](https://vueuse.org/integrations/README.html) to enable drag and drop functionality on the Table.
 This integration wraps [Sortable.js](https://sortablejs.github.io/Sortable/) to provide a seamless drag and drop experience.

 ::note
-Since the table ref doesn't expose the tbody element, add a unique class to it via the `:ui` prop to target it with `useSortable` (e.g. `:ui="{ tbody: 'my-table-tbody' }"`).
+Since the table ref doesn't expose the tbody element, add a unique class to it via the `:pohon` prop to target it with `useSortable` (e.g. `:pohon="{ tbody: 'my-table-tbody' }"`).
 ::

-::component-example
+::docs-pohon-example
 ---
 prettier: true
 collapse: true